 - Equivalency of schemes.
-Section 3.3.4.5
+Section 3.3.4.5 - Examples on how to demonstrate compliance with this criterion.
+Section 3.3.4.6

 - Palm oil is oil obtained by pressing from the flesh of the fruits of the oil palm tree. - Palm kernel oil is oil produced from the kernel (or stone) of the fruit of the oil palm tree. - Derivatives: are chemical products obtained by further processing of the palm oil and palm kernel oil.
 A range of derivatives and fractions can be produced.
-See definition and scope at Section 3.3.4.3. - GreenPalm3 (now replaced with "RSPO credits") operated the RSPO Book and Claim supply chain option.
-GreenPalm was a certificate trading programme that allowed manufacturers and retailers to purchase GreenPalm certificates from an RSPO certified palm oil grower to offset each tonne of palm oil, palm kernel oil they use4.
+See definition and scope at Section 3.3.4.3. - GreenPalm (now replaced with "RSPO credits") operated the RSPO Book and Claim supply chain option.
+GreenPalm was a certificate trading programme that allowed manufacturers and retailers to purchase GreenPalm certificates from an RSPO certified palm oil grower to offset each tonne of palm oil, palm kernel oil they use.
+The endorsement of GreenPalm as the service provider of the trade in Book and Claim certificates stopped as of 1st January 2017.
+From this date, RSPO certified volumes can be sold via the Book and Claim model on the RSPO eTrace platform.
+RSPO certified volumes sold through the Book and Claim eTrace model from 1st January 2017 are branded as RSPO Credits and the RSPO Rules on Market Communications and Claims are currently being revised to accommodate this change.

-3 http://greenpalm.org/about-greenpalm/what-is-green-palm
+&lt;sup>3 http://greenpalm.org/about-greenpalm/what-is-green-palm

-4 There is no guarantee that the end product contains certified sustainable palm oil, but this option directly supports RSPO certified growers and farmers.
-It also allows organisations to support sustainable palm oil
+&lt;sup>4 There is no guarantee that the end product contains certified sustainable palm oil, but this option directly supports RSPO certified growers and farmers.
+It also allows organisations to support sustainable palm oil instantly despite complicated supply chains or the use of complex palm and palm kernel fractions and derivatives.